 Form 5498 is furnished to you if you made a contribution to an IRA, rolled over an IRA, recharacterized contributions, converted to a Roth IRA, or if the IRA owner passed away during the prior tax year.

-Form 5498 is furnished in May.
+Form 5498 is typically furnished in May.
 In 2020, however, Form 5498 for 2019 will be furnished in mid-August.
 The IRS has extended the date brokerage firms have to furnish Form 5498 until August 31 in order to capture IRA contributions made until the extended July 15 deadline.
 Form 5498 is not needed to file your tax return.
 Your monthly statements provide the contribution details needed for your tax return.
-The deadline for brokerage firms to furnish Form 5498 is not until May 31 so that contributions made to traditional and Roth IRAs by the individual tax filing deadline, generally April 15, are captured.
 Once you receive Form 5498, you may want to provide a copy to your tax professional for his or her records.

 Note: For SEP and SIMPLE IRAs, Form 5498 reports contributions deposited to the account during the calendar year (Jan.
 1 - Dec.
 31.)

 The Form 1099-B we furnish to you provides cost basis for securities you sold.
 However, if we are missing cost basis information, the form will indicate that the cost basis for that security is unknown.
 The cost basis may be unknown for several reasons, and you can help us update your cost basis by providing some information:

 What to know if you provide updated cost basis

 During tax season, if your branch team updates cost basis for a security you sold, a new current-year tax form will be furnished to you unless you instruct otherwise.
 If you do not want to receive a new form, we still recommend that you provide the cost basis to your financial advisor.
 This will help ensure your tax forms will have updated cost basis information in the future.

 Note: Updates to cost basis information may also cause a revised 1099 to be generated if the security was sold in any of the previous three tax years.